Moshe Levinger: Early years

-Levinger was born in Jerusalem in 1935, and studied at the Mercaz HaRav yeshiva in Jerusalem under the guidance of Rabbi Zvi Yehuda Kook.
+Levinger was born in Jerusalem in 1935, and studied at Kfar HaRoeh Yeshiva and the Mercaz HaRav yeshiva in Jerusalem under the guidance of Rabbi Zvi Yehuda Kook.
 In his own words, he learned "that the Land of Israel must be in the hands of the Jewish people - not just by having settlements, but that it's under Jewish sovereignty".

 Settlement movement

 At the time of the 1967 war, Levinger was the rabbi of the Nehalim religious moshav near Petah Tikva.
 Together with the Movement for Greater Israel, he organized the resettlement by Jews of the Etzion Bloc evacuated in 1948 following the Kfar Etzion massacre.
 There was disagreement on whether to wait for government approval, with Levinger taking the position that settlement should go ahead regardless.
 In the event, the government approved a Nahal military outpost at the site and kept secret that it was not military at all.
 Levinger himself was not one of the settlers.

 Levinger first came to Hebron in 1968 after the West Bank was occupied by Israel in the Six-Day War.
 He rented rooms in Al-Naher Al-Khaled Hotel (which belonged to the family of former Mayor of Hebron, Fahed Al-Qwasmeh) at Ein-Sarah, on the main street of Hebron, in order to hold a Passover Seder, and then refused to leave.
 In a deal with the Israeli government, he moved with his family and followers to a former army base on a hill just northeast of Hebron, where, with the state's cooperation, they established the settlement of Kiryat Arba.

-In April 1979, Levinger's wife, Miriam, and Sarah Nachshon led a march to the center of Al-Shuhada Street in Hebron, and occupied the Al-Dabboia building, which had been a police station used during the Ottoman era.

 In 1987, Hadashot asked a panel of twenty-two leading Israelis, from all parts of the political spectrum, to name the "person of the generation, the man or woman who has had the greatest effect on Israeli society in the last twenty years".
-First place in this poll was shared by Menachem Begin and Levinger..
+First place in this poll was shared by Menachem Begin and Levinger.

 In 1992, Levinger created a political party called "Torah VeEretz Yisrael" (Torah and Land of Israel) for the Knesset elections that year, but did not receive enough votes to pass the electoral threshold.
 Levinger has a wife, 11 children, and 50 grandchildren, most of whom live in the West Bank.
 His wife Miriam and several of his children are also known as activists.